Carefully considering your Big Island itinerary prior to arriving is essential for maximizing your vacation hours.

 *Read the complete guide on Where to Stay on the Big Island here.*

-- To allow flexibility due to things like inclement weather or sold-out tours, this itinerary has been designed so that the days are interchangeable.
+🌦 To allow flexibility for things like inclement weather or sold-out tours, this itinerary has been designed so that the days are interchangeable.

-- Some activities will require reservations, but the vast majority can be booked or modified on the go as needed.
+🎟 Some activities will require reservations, but the majority can be booked or modified on the go as needed.

-- You will need to rent a car or van to truly see Big Island.
-More on that in the Getting Around section.
+🚗 You will need to rent a car or van to truly see the Big Island.
+You will learn more about this topic in the Getting Around section.

 🔎 SUGGESTED: ULTIMATE GUIDE FOR PLANNING A TRIP TO BIG ISLAND